bgasparotto/data-structures/README.md

 # Data Structures and Algorithms
 **Data Structures** organise and store data.
-Some examples of it are arrays and trees.
+Some examples of it are arrays and trees. *Bounded* data structures impose a storage limit, whereas *unbounded* are limitless.

 **Algorithms** describe the steps you have to perform in order to accomplish a specific task.
 For example, a sorting algorithm.